 BNP Paribas USD 10Y Futures Index – This index aims to provide continuous exposure to the 10-Year T-Note Futures Contract.
 The BNP Paribas USD 10Y Futures Index level is intended to reflect the performance of the first near futures contract based on a daily volume-weighted average price, subject to certain trade filters.

-Caixin China General Manufacturing Purchasing Managers’ Index – This index, published monthly by IHS Markit, is compiled from responses to questionnaires sent to purchasing managers on a panel of around 500 private and state-owned manufacturers.
-The panel is stratified by detailed sector and company workforce size as measured by contribution to GDP.
+Caixin China General Manufacturing Purchasing Managers’ Index – This index, published monthly by S&P Global, is compiled from responses to questionnaires sent to purchasing managers on a panel of over 500 private and state-owned manufacturers.
+The panel is stratified by detailed sector and company workforce size as measured by contribution to gross domestic product.
+A reading above 50 indicates an expansion of the sector, a reading below 50 represents a contraction, and 50 indicates no change.

-Caixin China General Services Purchasing Managers’ Index – This index, published monthly by IHS Markit, is compiled from responses to questionnaires sent to purchasing managers in a panel of around 400 private and state-owned services companies.
-The panel is stratified by detailed sector and company workforce size as measured by contribution to GDP.
+Caixin China General Services Purchasing Managers’ Index – This index, published monthly by S&P Global, is compiled from responses to questionnaires sent to purchasing managers on a panel of over 400 private and state-owned services companies.
+The panel is stratified by detailed sector and company workforce size as measured by contribution to gross domestic product.
+A reading above 50 indicates an expansion of the sector, a reading below 50 represents a contraction, and 50 indicates no change.

 CBOE Volatility Index (VIX) – This real-time market index represents the market’s expectation of 30-day forward-looking volatility and is derived from the price inputs of S&P 500 Index options.
 Calculated and published by the Chicago Board Options Exchange (CBOE), the index is also known by such names as the “Fear Gauge” or “Fear Index.”